RichardMinsooGo/41_TF2_NMT_fr_en/README.md

-# 21_Transformers

-This repository is for Transformer for Natural Language Processing
+## We shall understand the Source and Target formats for Transformer